28 Things to Do in Boise in the Summer

 Idaho is so much more than its delicious local potatoes (and by the way, you won’t find potato farms in the Boise area—they’re all located in southern and eastern Idaho!).
-If you ever find yourself visiting Idaho in the summer, here is a giant list of fun things to do in Boise!
+Need some ideas for things to do?
+Below, I rounded up a giant list of fun things to do in Boise in the summer months!

-As most Boiseans live in the outdoors during the summer months, I included a wide variety of family-friendly outdoor activities, including things to do in/near water because it gets hella hot here.
+Because most Boiseans spend time outdoors during the summer months, I included a wide variety of family-friendly outdoor activities, including things to do in/near water because it gets quite hot here.
 There are also some options for indoor fun (yes, it can get TOO hot…and also very smoky), places to grab goodies or drinks, and a variety of summer events worth checking out if you’re here!

 Loved this post?
 Don’t forget to share it with your friends and pin it to Pinterest for future reference.
 (Watch, save, and share my Boise summer bucket list Instagram reel if you prefer video format!)
 And if you haven’t yet visited Boise, I hope this list convinces you to make the trip someday!

-Read next: How to Spend a Long Weekend in Boise: 3 to 4 Day Summer Itinerary, 12 of the best brunch spots in Boise, 24 day trips from Boise, Idaho
+READ NEXT: How to Spend a Long Weekend in Boise: 3 to 4 Day Summer Itinerary

 (According to Boise locals!)